 This new and improved hot spot on West Broadway is a great place to watch the game.
 Featuring plenty of flatscreen TV, appetizers like nachos, wings, and onion rings perfect for sharing!
 Shenannigans also has a burger, flatbread pizza, and a steak and cheese sandwich for those with a bigger appetite.
 Order up a classic cosmo, a screwball martini and a harvest mule made with vodka, fresh lime and gingerbeer – are just a few of their featured cocktails!
 There’s also plenty of beer on tap and bubbly for all!

-We can’t think of a better place to “hang” this fall and watch the game than Coppersmith.
+We can’t think of a better place to “hang” this season and watch the game than Coppersmith.
 Complete with rooftop bar, patio, food trucks and fun and exciting events and specials, Coppersmith is THE place to be in Southie!
 As one of the newest rooftop bars in the city and the only in South Boston, Coppersmith’s Air Deck is a 3,000 sq ft coveted al fresco space outfitted with a vintage Airstream trailer-turned-full service bar, rustic chic picnic tables, flat screen TVs and stellar cityscape views.
 Guests can sip cocktails by the glass or pitcher as they cheer on the Pats on the 12 ft projection screen located in the main dining room as well as via mounted TV’s around the main bar and rooftop!